 Walking the streets of Manhattan, you see the Sabrett’s pushcarts everywhere.
 While these may not be in your town, you can make Sabrett’s special onions in sauce topping for hot dogs with this copycat Sabrett onion sauce recipe.

-Sabrett’s hot dogs are known as New York City’s number one hot dogs.
+Sabrett’s hot dogs are New York City’s number one hot dogs.
 Whenever you order one from a vendor cart under the distinctive blue and yellow umbrella, you will enjoy a wonderfully tasting all-beef hot dog contained in an all-natural casing.
 NYC just wouldn’t be the same without Sabrett!
-Plus, if you so desire, you can even have your own colorful Sabrett umbrella!
+Plus, if you desire, you can even have your colorful Sabrett umbrella!

 How to Make Sabrett’s Hot Dog Onions

-- Add water, tomato paste, corn syrup, cornstarch, and salt.
+- Add water, tomato paste, corn syrup, cornstarch, and salt to the pan.
 Stir to combine.

 - Bring the mixture to a boil then reduce the heat and simmer for 45 minutes.